plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

 ### Checking the shape parameter prior

-Import the output file _algaemb.nex.p_ in Tracer.
+On your local laptop, rename _algaemb.nex.p_ to something like _algaemb-posterior.p_, then download the file _algaemb.nex.p_ to your laptop, renaming it _algaemb-prior.p_.
+Open _algaemb-prior.p_ in Tracer.
 Look first at the histogram of alpha, the shape parameter of the gamma distribution.

 > :thinking: What is the mean you expected for alpha based on the prset shapepr=exp(1.0) command in the algaemb.nex file?
 {% comment %}